Virginia M. Thomas

 Loan Servicing Manager and Senior Vice President, Eagle Bank.
 Mr. Ricci has over 24 years’ experience in operations production management and loan accounting.
 He received a Bachelor of Science degree in Accounting from the Unviersity of Maryland.
 Director since 2011.

 Clinical Social Worker, currently the Psychogeriatric Coordinator for the Howard County Mental Health Authority.
 She has over 30 years of clinical and management experience in social work, mental health and aging.
 Ms. Ansel is active in various State and County initiatives relating to mental health and aging.
 She holds an M.S.W., with a Certificate of Concentration in Aging, from the University of Maryland School of Social Work and Community Planning, and a Bachelor’s degree in Sociology and Social Work from the University of Maryland, Baltimore County.
 Director since 2001.
+In 2017 at the 35th Annual Conference on The Hidden Epidemic: Substance Use, Misuse, and Abuse in Older Adults the Maryland Gerontological Association awarded Ms. Ansel was one of three Howard Countians was awarded the Individual Outstanding Award in appreciation for all that she has done for seniors, her colleagues and the field of Geriatric Mental Health.

 Penny L. Boughn